-Kleinfelder Australia Pty Ltd (Kleinfelder) have been engaged by M Mining Pty Ltd (M Mining) to complete the Year 9 Wet season photo monitoring of their environmental offset area that has been established on the Wotonga Pastoral Holding property, north-east of Moranbah in central Queensland.
+Kleinfelder Australia Pty Ltd (Kleinfelder) have been engaged by M Mining Pty Ltd (M Mining) to complete the Year 10 Wet season photo monitoring of their environmental offset area.
+The offset area has been established on the Wotonga Pastoral Holding property, north-east of Moranbah in central Queensland.
 The offset area was established to comply with conditions of approval under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) (EPBC 2009/4821) (Appendix 1).
-This letter demonstrates compliance with the monitoring requirements for Year 9 as described in the Wotonga Offset Area Management Plan (WOAMP) (Ecofund 2013).
+This letter demonstrates compliance with the monitoring requirements for Year 10 as described in the Wotonga Offset Area Management Plan (WOAMP) (Kleinfelder 2023).
 Offset property details are provided in Appendix 2.